ranebo/Sf-FoodTruck-Finder/README.md

 ## Development

 ### Requirements
-- Node 5.x
+- Node 5.x (may need to add 'use strict'; I developed with Node 6.x)

 ### Installing Dependencies
 Run `npm install` from the root directory.

 ### Development Server

-Simply run `npm start` to fire up the express server and Webpack middleware, which serves a live, hot-reloading version of the application.
+Run `npm start` to fire up the express server and Webpack middleware, which serves a live, hot-reloading version of the application.

 ### Testing
 Run the test Mocha-Chai suite with `npm test`